ConvBERT: Improving BERT with Span-based Dynamic Convolution: Broader impact

 \section{Broader impact}

-The pre-training scheme has been widely deployed in the natural language processing field.
+\paragraph{Positive impact} The pre-training scheme has been widely deployed in the natural language processing field.
 It proposes to train a large model by self-supervised learning on large corpus at first and then fine-tune the model on downstream tasks quickly.
 Such a pre-training scheme has produced a series of powerful language models and BERT is one of the most popular one.
 In this work, we developed a new pre-training based language understanding model, ConvBERT.
 It offers smaller model size, lower training cost and better performance, compared with the BERT model.
 ConvBERT has multiple positive impacts.
 In contrary to the trend of further increasing model complexity for better performance, ConvBERT turns to making the model more efficient and saving the training cost.
 It will benefit the applications where the computation resource is limited.
 In terms of the methodology, it looks into the model backbone designs, instead of using distillation-alike algorithms that still require training a large teacher model beforehand, to make the model more efficient.
-We encourage researchers to build NLP models based on ConvBERT for tasks we can expect to be particularly beneficial, such as text-based counselling.
+We encourage researchers to build NLP models based on ConvBERT for tasks we can expect to be particularly beneficial, such as text-based counselling. \paragraph{Negative impact} Compared with BERT, ConvBERT is more efficient and saves the training cost, which can be used to detect and understand personal text posts on social platforms and brings privacy threat.